thankspedia/.github/profile/README.md

    transpilers such as Babel TypeScript.
 2. Offer practical methods to access databases directly without any Object-Relational Mapping (ORM) solutions.
-3. Make the development process as simple as possible such that merely Vim in a terminal-emulator without fancy editors such as VSCode or others is sufficient.
+3. Make the development process as simple as possible such that it is sufficient to use only Vim in a terminal-emulator for the development.
+It should not be necessary to use fancy editors such as VSCode or others.
 4. Enable developments of super-large scalable database systems as if it were [AS/400](https://en.wikipedia.org/wiki/IBM_AS/400).
 5. The applications must sustainablly run without manual maintanance for